The Spanish government has published the much-anticipated draft regulation with the framework for implementing mandatory B2B e-invoicing.

 Late reporting of real-time electronic VAT ledgers will trigger a penalty of 0.5% of the total amount reported, with a minimum of €300 and a maximum of €6,000 per quarter.

-Errors or omissions in the Book of certain intra-Community transactions and Book of investment goods has a fixed penalty of €150.
+Errors or omissions in the Registered book of certain intra-community transactions and Registered book of Investment goods has a fixed penalty of €150.

 Sovos Helps Companies Stay Compliant with Spain’s SII